romz-pl/combinatorial-optimization-problems/02-subset-sum-problem/README.md

 we are looking for a subset of the values $w_j$ with the sum being as close as possible to, but not exceeding the given target value $c$.

-The Subset Sum Problem is the knapsack problem with $p_j = w_j$.
+The subset sum problem is the knapsack problem with $p_j = w_j$.
-Although Subset Sum Problem is a special case of knapsack problem it is still NP-hard.
+Although subset sum problem is a special case of knapsack problem it is still NP-hard.

 ## Mathematical formulation